TheGirlThatLived/n1-replay-mod/README.txt

    this mod to retroactively apply improvements to old replays, without running into the issue of needed data not being captured - everything that could've been captured has been captured.
    This also gives possibility for NNC files to be reused for things other than replays.
-4. The content of node_modules is provided because people using this are not tech-savy, and requiring them to open terminal in the correct directory and run "npm install" is yet another step that may get them confused.
+4. The content of node_modules is provided because people using this are not tech-savvy, and requiring them to open terminal in the correct directory and run "npm install" is yet another step that may get them confused.
 At the same time, this project should be easy to tinker with by anyone, which is why there are no bundlers or build steps.